The region

 Organized criminal groups, including local and transnational gangs as well as drug traffickers, are significant perpetrators of violent crimes.
 They commit killings, acts of homicide, extortion, torture, kidnapping, human trafficking, intimidation, and other threats and violence.
 Violence is directed against police, human rights defenders, judicial authorities, the business community, journalists, bloggers, women, and members of vulnerable populations.

-Impunity continues to be widespread.
-Armed gangs operate with near impunity in certain parts of the Northern Triangle of Central America, often targeting children and adolescents who refuse to join their gangs or participate in criminal activity.
-Corruption, concerted efforts by organized criminal actors, and undermining of anticorruption institutions and the judiciary by corrupt political actors make meaningful investigation and prosecution of crimes, including corruption, involving public officials difficult.
+Impunity remains widespread.
+Armed gangs operate with near impunity in certain parts of the Northern Triangle of Central America, often targeting children and adolescents who refuse to join their gangs or participate in criminal activities.
+Corruption, concerted efforts by organized criminal actors, and the undermining of anti-corruption institutions and the judiciary by corrupt political actors make it difficult to meaningfully investigate and prosecute crimes, including corruption, involving public officials.

 Donations